Political Science 3300

 "Today it’s generally agreed that the multiculturalists won the

-wars.
-Reading lists were broadened to include more works by women and
+canon wars.
+Reading lists were broadened to include more works by

-minority writers, and most scholars consider that a positive
+women and minority writers, and most scholars consider that a

-development.
-Yet 20 years later, there’s a more complicated sense of
+positive development.
+Yet 20 years later, there’s a more

-between those who defend the idea of a distinct body of knowledge and
+defend the idea of a distinct body of knowledge and texts that

 Recommended: